kira21104/Telegram-Bot-HH/README.md

 ### Example Workflow
 1. The user starts the bot using /start.
-2. The bot asks the user to select a region.
+2. The bot prompts the user to select a region.
-3. The user selects a region and the bot asks for an experience level.
+3. After selecting a region, the bot asks for the experience level.
-4. After selecting your experience level, the bot prompts you for the job category.
+4. Once the experience level is chosen, the bot prompts the user to select a job category.
-5. The bot scans hh.ru and sends links to relevant job postings.
+5. The bot scrapes hh.ru and sends links to relevant job postings.
+6. The bot calculates and displays the average salary for the selected category.
+7. The bot provides a list of the top hiring companies for the chosen criteria..